ctrl-alt-del/devenv/README.md

 Note that Android Studio requires access to public internet in order to download dependencies and build.
 In case that you have denied its access, you can visit `Control Panel` -> `System and Security` -> `Windows Firewall` -> `Allow a program or feature through Windows Firewall` to grant it public internet access permission.

+Note that Android Virtual Machine (AVD) requires [Intel Hardware Accelerated Execution Manager (Intel HAXM)](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager), which you can get it from Android SDK Manager under `/Extras/Intel x86 Emulator Accelerator (HAXM installer).
+The installer should install the Intel HAXM automatically, but it requires manual installation in some occasion.
+To install Intel HAXM manually on windows, simply navigate to `<SDK_Directory>\extras\intel\Hardware_Accelerated_Execution_Manager` and execute the `intelhaxm-android.exe` file.

 [BACK TO TOP](#table-of-contents)